muhilvannan16/ai-code-reviewer/README.md

 ## ⭐ Support

-If this project was useful to you — or you just think it's neat — consider giving it a star.
-It helps others find the project.
+If you find this project useful or interesting, consider giving it a star — it helps others discover it too.

 ---